wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 ---
 Track 1: A Personal Opinion of the UFO Phenomenon

-psnn uner: fm speaking with the prolific writer and software designer Douglas

-RmbkofE His boob include: Ecstasy Oub, Children of Chaos, The Gen

-X Siberia, and one of my personal fa,;orites, Media Virus.
-His

-wri:riar, cm also be found in various periodicals worldwide through the

-internet..
-Thank you very much fur taking the rime to speak with me

-today, Douglas.
+Justin Carter: I'm speaking with the prolific writer and software designer Douglas Rushkoff.
+His books include: Ecstasy Club, Children of Chaos, The Gen X Reader, Siberia, and one of my personal favorites, Media Virus.
+His writings can also be found in various periodicals worldwide through the internet.
+Thank you very much for taking the time to speak with me today, Douglas.

 Douglas Rusbkoff: Thanh for caring enough to call.